ShadowDuke/OW_Unit-Icon-Preview-Scaling/README.md

 ## Notes

 I saw some people are not happy with how big the units are displayed on the map and that cities are now smaller (they want to see their beautiful cities ^^) compared to earlier releases.

 If you want bigger/smaller cities/units, let me know.
-Changing the default scaling for resources and improvements sometimes changes the 3d sprite into a 2d sprite, which looks ugly.
+Changing the default scaling for resources and improvements sometimes changes the 3d sprite into a weird looking 2d sprite, which looks ugly.

 ## Installation and use